cooperfellows/ingeniux-components/carousel/Readme.md

 Carousel Component
 ==================

-A set of two components the base the carousel which has base settings and the individula panels or slides
+A set of two components to build a sliding carousel

+* Carousel Component
+* Carousel Slide Component